urllib3/urllib3/docs/user-guide.rst

 JSON Content
 ~~~~~~~~~~~~

-JSON content can be loaded by using :attr:`~response.HTTPResponse.json`
+JSON content can be loaded by using :meth:`~response.HTTPResponse.json`
-attribute of the request or by decoding and deserializing the
+method of the request or by decoding and deserializing the
 :attr:`~response.HTTPResponse.data` attribute of the request:

 .. code-block:: python